magpylib/magpylib/docs/_pages/gallery/gallery_vis_mpl_streamplot.md

 ## Example 2 - Hollow Cylinder Magnet

-A nice vizualizaion is achieved by combining `streamplot` with `contourf`.
+A nice visualizaion is achieved by combining `streamplot` with `contourf`.
 In this example we show the B-field of a hollow Cylinder magnet with diametral magnetization in the xy-symmetry plane.

 ```{code-cell} ipython3
 import numpy as np